JabRef/jabref/README.md

 Releasing is done using [CircleCI](https://circleci.com/gh/JabRef/jabref).
 A full release howto is available [in our wiki](https://github.com/JabRef/jabref/wiki/Releasing-a-new-Version).

 ## Rights of Loading Animation
-The loading animation during loading of recommendations from Mr. DLib is created by http://loading.io/ and is free of use.
+The loading animation during loading of recommendations from Mr. DLib is created by http://loading.io/ and is free of use under licence CC0 1.0.

 ## License